The Begijnhof in Amsterdam

 A part of the exhibit of the Amsterdam Historical Museum, consists of an impressive gallery of old portraits of the important citizens of Amsterdam - men and women.
 In a high, naturally lit corridor, big 17th century paintings were exhibited.
 The gallery is accessible to all visitors from the Begijnhof via a huge glass, located at the far end of the courtyard.
 Leave the Begijnhof and immediately take left to the Gedempte Begijnesloot dead end street.
 The entry to the gallery is free.

-Around The Begijnhof in Amsterdam
+The Begijnhof in Amsterdam on the map

 Everything within 0.5km